Frequently Asked Questions

 Yes, there will be free long term parking available at our meeting point at Georgian College in Barrie.

-There will also be limited long term parking available in Sudbury.
+There will also be limited free long term parking available in Sudbury.

 There will be limited long term parking at the Delta Inn and Suites in Sault Ste.
 Marie for those that wish to meet us there.
 Please contact the Tour Director to reserve a space.